stb-tester/stb-tester/README.rst

     seconds.

-    Considers the video stream to have motion if there were diferences between 10 consecutive frames, or the number specified by `consecutive_frames`, which can be:
+    Considers the video stream to have motion if there were diferences between the specified number of `consecutive_frames`, which can be:

     * a positive integer value, or
     * a string in the form "x/y", where `x` is the number of frames with motion